Boo Buie: College career

 Buie played in 26 games with 11 starts during his freshman season at Northwestern, averaging 10.3 points per game and finishing second on the team with 63 assists and 17 steals.
 As a sophomore, he averaged 10.3 points per game as a sophomore and led the Wildcats with 41 three-pointers made and 96 assists.
 Buie averaged 14.1 points, 4.3 assists, and 2.5 rebounds per game during his junior season.
-As a senior, he was named first team All-Big Ten Conference and to the second team by the league's coaches.
+As a senior, he was named first-team All-Big Ten Conference and to the second team by the league's coaches.
 Buie averaged 17.3 points, 4.5 assists, and 3.4 rebounds per game during his senior season.

 Buie declared to return for a fifth season at Northwestern on May 8, 2023.
 On February 15, 2024, Buie scored his 2,000th career point against Rutgers.
 One week later, on February 22, he surpassed John Shurna (2,038 points) as Northwestern's all-time leading scorer.
 Buie declared for the 2024 NBA Draft after a second-round exit from the 2024 NCAA Division I men's basketball tournament.

 Professional career

-Westchester Knicks (2024–present)
+Westchester Knicks (2024–2025)

 After going undrafted in the 2024 NBA draft, Buie joined the Phoenix Suns for the 2024 NBA Summer League and on October 7, 2024, he signed with the New York Knicks.
 However, he was waived two days later and on October 28, joined the Westchester Knicks.
 On November 5, he signed a two-way contract with New York, but was waived on December 24, after playing only for Westchester.
 Three days later, he returned to Westchester.

+Mexico City Capitanes (2025–2026)

+On August 25, 2025 Buie was traded from the Westchester Knicks to the Capitanes in exchange for Dink Pate.

+Körfez Basket (2026–present)

+On August 5, 2026, he signed with Körfez Basket of the Basketbol Süper Ligi (BSL).